denisecase/MandArt/MandArt.docc/B4-Save.md

 ### Saving the inputs necessary to generate your picture.

-In section 4.Save, you can save the picture inputs by clicking on that button.
+In Tab "4.
+Save", you can save the picture inputs by clicking on that button.
 A popup window allows you to name the picture and choose where it will be saved.
 The file gets a .mandart file extension.